ansble/Action/readme.md

 v0.7.0 Adam Baldwin

-* break into commonjs components for more encasulated development and generate with brwoserify
+* ~~break into commonjs components for more encasulated development and generate with browserify~~
 * expand testing
 * rework the view system to be peer updated and more powerful
 * revise routing and write routing tests